node-ipc/node-ipc/README.md

 `ipc.connectToNet(id,host,port,callback)`

-Used to connect as a client to a TCP or TLS socket via the network card.
+Used to connect as a client to a TCP or [TLS socket](https://github.com/RIAEvangelist/node-ipc/tree/master/example/TLSSocket) via the network card.
 This can be local or remote, if local, it is recommended that you use the Unix and Windows Socket Implementaion of `connectTo` instead as it is much faster since it avoids the network card altogether.

+For TLS and SSL Sockets see the [node-ipc TLS and SSL docs](https://github.com/RIAEvangelist/node-ipc/tree/master/example/TLSSocket).
+They have a few additional requirements, and things to know about and so have their own doc.

 | variable | required | definition |
 |----------|----------|------------|